YouFirst is a FREE health and wellness program for Racine residents.

-YouFirst is a FREE personalized health program through the City of Racine Public Health Department, with financial support from the Wisconsin Department of Health Services, to reduce infant mortality and poor birth outcomes within the City of Racine, WI.
+YouFirst is offered by the City of Racine Public Health Department with support from the Wisconsin Department of Health Services.

 The YouFirst program is dedicated to fostering health and wellness among individuals not pregnant and not seeking pregnancy at this time, those who are planning a pregnancy, and those who are newly pregnant through the second trimester.